 - anxiety, generalised anxiety disorder, panic disorder, depression,

-- relationship issues family issues, affairs and betrayals, separation and divorce,
+- feeling sad, seasonal affective disorder (SAD) relationship issues family issues, affairs and betrayals, separation and divorce,

 - abuse, sexual abuse, emotional abuse, physical abuse, domestic violence